 If you are visiting the area in August then make sure you visit the Bollekesfeest, which showcases local beers and sweets made in the region.
 They also offer locally made liquors and coffees, and the festival is a time for farmers and other vendors to sell their wares to people who gather for this reason.

 Antwerp has a cult status in the fashion world due to the Royal Academy of the Fine Arts which is deemed to be one of the best in the world, and it has produced a vast amount of renowned Belgian designers.
+It also has a school of painting that has been frequented by a host of painters from the region.

 If you are looking to take a break to Antwerp or any of the other cities in the region then make sure that you book travel insurance to cover you in the case of accident.